 At Middlebury I organized trips to Vermont and Adirondack rivers, the Everglades, the last un-dammed river in Quebec, and to retrace a 500-mile Farley Mowat route in Nunavut.
 I built some Champlain Valley trapping boats and wrote articles for local newspapers and Adirondack Life.
 It was all good experience in logistics, improvisation, and turning life into words.

-In 2014 I gillnetted salmon on Kodiak and moved to Haines, AK.
+In 2014 I gillnetted salmon on Kodiak and moved to Alaska.
 I built kayaks, fished, worked for a mountain goat hunting guide, and beat my retreat back south.
 I’ve since worked for the Forest Service in Montana, guided on desert rivers, on glaciers in Patagonia, and gotten married.